Family in tears after boy shot with BB gun at Tauranga Boys' College

-A high school student was held down and shot in the leg with a BB gun by bullies who later joked about the incident on social media.
+A high school student was held down and shot in the leg with a BB gun by bullies who later joked about it on social media.

 The Year 9 boy with mild Asperger Syndrome was also roughed up in Tauranga Boys' College toilets and "tormented"on the way home.